Published On: January 30, 2026

 Decide in writing

-• Decisions are captured in a standard format:
+• Decisions are captured in a standard format, for example:

 • What we decided